-Institute for Learning in Retirement, a Road Scholar Institute Network affiliate, conducts educational programs for its members.
+Institute for Learning in Retirement, a Road Scholar Institute Network affiliate, conducts educational opportunities for its members.
 Programs include classes, field trips to local educational resources, day trips to nearby points of interest, and overnight trips to more distant venues.
 Speakers include ILR members and local subject matter experts drawn from academia, industry, the military, and local cultural resources.
-Recent programs appear on the web site calendar and in the current quarter’s catalog.
+Recent programs appear on the website, calendar and in the current quarterly catalog.

 The membership year begins on 1 June and ends on 31 May.
 Those who join in March, April, or May of the current membership year receive membership through May of the coming year.